pycage/shellfish/doc/tutorial/ui-animations.md

 ### Sequential Animations

-The element {@link mid.SequentialAnimation} runs a number of child animations in sequence.
+The element {@link html.SequentialAnimation} runs a number of child animations in sequence.

 ```